yasiryagi/helpdesk/roles/distributors/README.md

 In order to allow for users to upload and download, you have to setup hosting, with an actual domain as both Chrome and Firefox requires `https://`.
 If you have a "spare" domain or subdomain you don't mind using for this purpose, go to your domain registrar and point your domain to the IP you want.
 If you don't, you will need to purchase one.

 ### Caddy
-To configure SSL-certificates the easiest is to use [caddy](https://caddyserver.com/), but feel free to take a different approach.
+To configure SSL-certificates the easiest option is to use [caddy](https://caddyserver.com/), but feel free to take a different approach.
 Note that if you are using caddy for commercial use, you need to acquire a license.
 Please check their terms and make sure you comply with what is considered personal use.

 For the best setup, you should use the "official" [documentation](https://caddyserver.com/docs/).